Icinga/icinga2/doc/5-configuring-icinga-2.md

 Once defined a constant can be access from any file.
 Constants cannot be changed once they are set.

+There is a defined set of [global constants](#global-constants) which allow you to specify application settings.

 ### <a id="apply"></a> Apply